harish-shivaram/shilly-jekyll/_art/goya.md

 ---

 The artistic career of the Spanish artist Goya was long and successful.
-He was principal painter to King Charles iv of Spain and director of the Spanish Royal Academy, and prodigiously gifted as a draughtsman, print-maker and painter.
+He was principal painter to King Charles IV of Spain and director of the Spanish Royal Academy, and prodigiously gifted as a draughtsman, print-maker and painter.
 He was born in Saragossa, had a conventional apprenticeship in art, and became known principally as a painter of portraits and of the horrors of war.